 - Acute kidney injury (AKI) or acute renal failure (ARF)

 - Fanconi syndrome: A kidney tubule disorder that causes excess levels of glucose, potassium, and bicarbonate to be excreted in the urine.

 - Tubular dysfunction

-Studies claim that TDF drugs increase the risk of bone fracture by 40%.
-Since the beginning of 2009, there have been nearly 6,000 reports of bone breaks connected to TDF use.
+Some studies claim that TDF drugs increase the risk of bone fracture by 40 percent.
+Since the beginning of 2009, there have allegedly been nearly 6,000 reports of bone breaks connected to TDF use.

-TDF drugs increase the risk of bone fracture by 40%.
+TDF drugs allegedly increase the risk of bone fracture by 40 percent.

 Bone tissue constantly grows to replace older tissue.
 When the body fails to produce enough bone tissue or loses too much bone tissue, it can lead to conditions like osteoporosis.

 People with osteoporosis have bones that are so weak and brittle that minor falls or stresses, like simply bending over or coughing, can cause bones to fracture.
 TDF use allegedly may also cause osteopenia, a precursor to osteoporosis, when bone density levels are lower than peak density levels.

 Common symptoms for osteoporosis include: